 Don’t wait until you get a hurricane warning.
-This is because, it may then already be too late to take necessary precautions.
+This is because it may then already be too late to take necessary precautions.
 While you can’t control where and when a hurricane will strike, you can still reduce the risk of potential property damage and get through such an emergency situation with less stress by preparing yourself before the season starts.
 Keep reading to know what steps you can take to prepare for hurricane season:

-• Decide Your Evacuation Route Well Before Time: If you dwell in a mobile or live in a coastal belt, you may need to evacuate in the event of a hurricane or a major storm.
+• Decide Your Evacuation Route Well Before Time: If you dwell on mobile or live in a coastal belt, you may need to evacuate in the event of a hurricane or a major storm.
 Although the local government will instruct you on this, it’s always good to plan your evacuation well before the natural disaster strikes.
-This way, you would be aware of nearest shelters.
+This way, you would be aware of the nearest shelters.
 Also, keep your pets in mind when planning out and don’t forget to take important documents along with you.
 If possible, make a trial run to see how prepared you are for the actual event.

 • Keep All Non-Perishable Emergency Supplies at Hand: Whenever a disaster warning is issued, people rush to stores to stock up on necessary things.
 Hence, it is wise to avoid the rush by keeping the following at hand:

 ➢ Extra batteries

 ➢ Tools and supplies for emergency repairs at home like hammers, heavy plastic sheets, plywood, etc.

 ➢ Food items that don’t require cooking or refrigeration

 ➢ First aid kit

 ➢ A wrench along with another basic tool